a-dylean/push_swap/README.md

 **Push swap**
 ---
+This project is part of 42 school common core cursus.
-This program outputs a program in push_swap instructions that sorts the input integers using a predefined set of instructions using two stacks.
+The program outputs a set of instructions that sort the input integers using two stacks.
+The number of instuctions complies with the limits defined in the subject.

 **How to run**
 ---